-Environmental risks and climate change occurrences beyond Polaris Renewable Energy's control may compromise its operations and its capacity to generate power subsidence, eruptions, explosions, uncontrollable releases or flows of well fluids, pollution and other physical and environmental risks are inherent in geothermal exploration and production.
+Environmental risks and climate change occurrences beyond Polaris Renewable Energy's control may compromise its operations and its capacity to generate power.

+In addition to the substantial risk that production wells that are drilled will not be productive or may decline in productivity after commencement of production, hazards such as unusual or unexpected geologic formations, downhole conditions, mechanical failures, blowouts, cratering, localized ground subsidence, eruptions, explosions, uncontrollable releases or flows of well fluids, pollution and other physical and environmental risks are inherent in geothermal exploration and production.
 These hazards could result in substantial losses to the Company due to injury and loss of life, severe damage to and destruction of property and equipment, pollution and other environmental damage, failure to find a proper injection zone, and suspension of operations.